 A section of Microsoft Windows that was introduced with the release of Microsoft Windows 95 and included with all versions of Windows after that.
 My Computer allows the user to explore the contents of their computer drives as well as manage their computer files.
-In the pictures to the right, are examples of the My Computer icon in Microsoft Windows XP, the Computer icon in Windows Vista and Windows 7, and This PC icon introduced with Windows Vista.
+In the picture to the right, is an examples of the My Computer icon in Microsoft Windows XP, the Computer icon in Windows Vista and Windows 7, and This PC icon introduced with Windows 8.
 Although the name has changed, this icon still acts the same as My Computer.

 How to open My Computer